SalihPalamut/Robust-Maker/README.md

 search `Robust Maker`, click **Install**
 ![5](Images/5.png)
 5. You can now select Robust Maker and install it in Arduino IDE.

-# VCOM Driver Installation Steps (Optional for M032BT)
-The Virtual COM (VCOM) interface requires a VCOM driver to be installed on PC first.
-The driver "Nu-Link_USB_Driver 1.x.exe" can be found at: http://www.nuvoton.com/opencms/resource-download.jsp?tp_GUID=SW0520150729202535

-1. Execute "Nu-Link_USB_Driver 1.x.exe" after the USB cable is un-plugged.
-2. Follow the steps of installation wizard to select setup language and installation location.
-3. Plug in USB cable after driver installation complete.
-4. Connect the Robust Maker with PC using a USB cable.
-If the driver is successfully installed, the Windows shall find a new device and then automatically find the correct driver.
-A virtual COM port named "SoSmart Virtual Com Port" can be found in "Device Manager".

 # Compatible Versions of Arduino IDE
 * 1.8.15